 Should I hire a lawyer?

-If you are charged with a criminal offense, whether it’s an offense triable in Magistrate’s Court, City Court, or Circuit Court, it’s important that you hire an experienced criminal attorney as soon as possible.
-Our office has the experience you need, and we are not afraid to see your case to the Court of Appeals or the South Carolina Supreme Court.
+Once charged with a criminal offense, it’s important that you hire an experienced criminal attorney as soon as possible.
+This is the case regardless of whether it’s an offense triable in Magistrate’s Court, City Court, or Circuit Court.
+Our office has the experience you need.
+Furthermore, we are not afraid to see your case to the Court of Appeals or the South Carolina Supreme Court.

 Should you talk to the police?

-Each situation is different and there may be times that talking to the police might be helpful, but as a general rule, it is a bad idea to talk to the police or give a statement without legal counsel present.
-If you are under arrest of even if you have not yet been charged, but you have been detained by the police, you may be ‘in custody,’ so that you must be advised of your Miranda rights before you can be questioned by the police.
-You have the right to remain silent and in most cases, you should remain silent.
-If you are questioned by the police, the best response is to ask for a lawyer before you say anything else.
+Each situation is different and there may be times that talking to the police might be helpful.
+However, as a general rule, it is a bad idea to talk to the police or give a statement without legal counsel present.
+If you are under arrest, even if the police have yet to charge you, you may be ‘in custody’.
+The police are detaining you.
+Therefore, the police must advise you of your Miranda rights before they can question you.
+You have the right to remain silent.
+In most cases, you should remain silent.
+If the police question you, then the best response is to ask for a lawyer before you say anything else.

 What happens if you can’t afford a lawyer

-If you have little or no income, you can apply for a free lawyer.
-If you qualify, an attorney from the public defender’s office will represent you.
-Although the attorneys in the public defender’s office are good attorneys, they have a very large caseload and might not be able to give your case the attention that you think it needs.
-If you or your family can put together enough money to hire an attorney, you should do so.
+If you have little or no income, then you can apply for a free lawyer.
+If you qualify, then an attorney from the public defender’s office will represent you.
+The attorneys in the public defender’s office are good attorneys.
+However, they have a very large caseload and might not be able to give your case the attention that you think it needs.
+If you or your family can put together enough money to hire an attorney, then you should do so.

 Aren’t “big city” lawyers better?